-The 'flying spaghetti monster' does exist.
-Scientists bump into it on a deep-sea voyage to underwater mountains
+The 'flying spaghetti monster' is real.
+Scientists bumped into it on a deep-sea voyage to underwater mountains.
+Watch this jaw-dropping footage

-The 'flying spaghetti monster' does exist.
-Scientists bump into it on a deep-sea voyage to underwater mountains
+The 'flying spaghetti monster' is real.
+Scientists bumped into it on a deep-sea voyage to underwater mountains.
+Watch this jaw-dropping footage

 Researchers stumbled upon the otherworldly colony of organisms on their way to an explored seamount off the coast of Chile.